b-long/DevReference/git_REFERENCE.md

 # To view information about your remote branches
 git remote show origin

+# Merge in a feature branch for testing without committing / fast-forwarding
+git merge <feature branch> --no-commit --no-ff

-# To add an entire directory:
+# To add (stage) an entire directory:
 git add /directory/to/stage/*

 # To undo unstaged changes